-1. Fixtures
+D1.
+Fixtures

 - a.
 Each team shall have one home and one away fixture against each other team in the same Division of the Championship. - b.
 Each Member Club shall ensure that its best available team shall play in each fixture, with its strongest team fulfilling the 1st XI fixture, next strongest the 2nd XI fixture and so on.
 The Committee may impose any of the penalties set out in the MCCL Disciplinary Regulations referred to in Rule G in the event of a breach of this provision. - c.
-The Committee shall empower the Secretary to enquire of any League having a direct link to promotion/relegation with the League proof of eligibility of players playing within that League.
-Any failure or refusal to co-operate by that League shall be referred by the Secretary to the Committee who shall take whatever steps it sees fit. - d.
-The fixtures will be arranged, and the venues approved, by the Committee. - e.
-No fixture in the 1st XI and 2nd XI Championships may be transferred to a pitch away from the Home Club's main square because that square is unfit for play, or without the permission of the Committee.
+Conceded matches and multiple concessions - (i) A concession of a match must be communicated "in person by phone" to the opposing captain or cricket contact and confirmed via email to them, copying in the Results Secretary and the result entered into the League Website before 9pm on the Thursday immediately before the match occurs. - (ii) Any game conceded after 9pm on Thursday (or not properly communicated by 9pm, as above) will incur the following penalties applicable to the conceding side: - 10 points deduction - £100 fixed penalty (payable directly to their opposition, which is to cover grounds hire, preparation and other expenses)